Citing Sources: Avoiding Plagiarism

 APA Style is from the American Psychology Association and is utilized mostly by the Social Sciences.

-We have a sample paper with directions on how to format correctly.
-Access this paper (written by the Department Chair of McKendree's Nursing Department) by clicking on this link: Sample Paper.
+The Writing Center has a sample paper with directions on how to format correctly.
+Access this paper (written by the Department Chair of McKendree's Nursing Department): Sample APA Paper with formatting help.

 The APA sponsors an excellent website: www.apastyle.org which offers a great deal of information for students and instructors.

-Click here to access our own quick guide to common APA sources from the most updated and current 6th edition, 2nd printing.
+Access our own Quick guide to common APA sources from the most updated and current 6th edition, 2nd printing.

 Standards for ASA style are specified in the ASA Style Guide, which is published by